 Check out Playground Finder for a list of spots to take the kids.
 This website includes a location map, details if there are toilets, BBQs if it's fenced, have shade, car parking or are near any other kid-friendly activities.

 Unfortunately, the majority of the central highlands have poor mobile coverage.
 Make the most of spending time together.
 You will find accommodation and eateries have internet, and WiFi hotspots.

 Some general stores offer a fuel hotspot, such as the Great Lakes, Lake St Clair, Hamilton and Ouse.
 Due to their isolated nature, prices per litre can be the than in the cities and don't offer coupon discounts.
 Pays to fill up before you leave the main cities.

 Most hotels and shops offer cash out at the counter.
 You'll find a couple of smaller Redi-ATMs in a number of the larger areas, fuel hotspots however recommend getting cash out before you head through this area or using your card.

 The Australian Government has a fantastic website called The National Public Toilet Map.
 It's fantastic.
 All you have to do is type in your location and it provides a map, address, facilities available and open times.
 Save it to your safari browser on your mobile.
 Right now.

 The Australian Breastfeeding Association has compiled a list of Babycare rooms around the state.
-There are none listed for the central highlands, but that is not to say their arn't any.
-Your best and safest option is to have everything in an accessible place in the car, and change on the front seat.
+There are none listed for the central highlands, but that is not to say there aren't any.
+Your best and safest option is to have everything in an accessible place in the car and change on the front seat.
 Use a wrap to place over yourself and the baby to feed with, in order to stop sunlight or distractions to your babe.
 Our girls refused to feed in the car without being covered up!

 Should you have a new suggestion, please email us at email@example.com.